Jetzi12/Structured-text-programs/README.md

 # Structured-text-programs
-Some of my programs from studies
+Some of my programs from studies.
+I created them by using GEB Automation IDE so i recommend to use that program to compile all projects.